vaadin/framework-bluemix-example/README.md

 or execute the same goal via your IDE.

-In Bluemix you need to prepare an execution environment, that provides a Java EE 6 server for Vaadin UI and a database mapped to "jdbc/vaadindb".
-The easiest way to accomplish this, is to is to use the Vaadin boilerplate.
+In Bluemix you need to prepare an execution environment, that provides a Java EE 6 server and a database mapped to "jdbc/vaadindb".
+The easiest way to accomplish this, is to is to use the Vaadin boilerplate provided from within the Bluemix Catalog.
 Just follow the "}>" logo in [Bluemix](http://bluemix.net/) catalog.
-Manually, you can just create an SQLDB service with a name "vaadindb".
-Naturally you can also use different name, but then you'll need to modify persistence.xml in src/main/resources/META-INF accordingly.
+Manually, you can create an SQLDB service with the name "vaadindb".
+Naturally you can also use a different name, but then you'll need to modify persistence.xml in src/main/resources/META-INF accordingly.

-Once you have the execution environment ready, just issue following command.
-If you haven't used cloudfoundry command line tools before, a full tutorial personalized for your account and application can be found from "VIEW QUICK START" in BlueMix dashboard.
+Once you have the execution environment ready, just issue the following command.
+If you haven't used cloudfoundry command line tools before, a full tutorial personalized for your account and application can be found from "VIEW QUICK START" in the BlueMix dashboard.
 ```
 cf push <app-name> -p target/vaadin-jpa-application.war
 ```